them-es/Billy/readme.txt

 * You can also [help translate](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") the plugin into your language

 == Changelog ==

+= 1.8.2 =
+* Bugfix: Exclude all reusable footer blocks - not only the latest one - from PDF body
+* Show the current quote number in Dashboard widget
+* Add a blueprint.json
+* Tested up to WordPress 6.6 (beta)

 = 1.8.1 =
 * Improve theme compatibility with Export tables